 Second, cyber threats don’t feel that real, especially for home users.
 People don’t report cyber attack damages to their local police as they do with break-ins, so you don’t ever hear of them.
 But if you talk to someone in cyber security insurance or the FBI, the numbers are real.
 In fact, the FBI saw an increase in over 300% in cyber crime reports during the first wave of the pandemic.
 Tonya Ugoretz, the deputy assistant director of the FBI’s Cyber Division, said the “rapid shift to telework” had opened up a huge number of cyber vulnerabilities for hackers to exploit.

-Third, the amount of high-value transactions on home networks has traditionally been a small fraction of what might be happening on business networks, so most people just figure that hackers will not target the usual home.
+Third, the amount of high-value transactions on home networks has traditionally been a small fraction of what might be happening on business networks.
+Most people just figure that hackers will not target the usual home.
 That changed in 2020, as everyone started to work from home and the amount of critical transactional business shifted dramatically to being mostly work from home.

 of IT professionals think that remote workers pose a greater security risk than on-site workers – OpenVPN

 Even with an alarm system, seldom do the police catch a robbery in progress.
 But a security system is still essential.
 Why?
 Because they work as a deterrent and provide some protection in case of a worst-case that will likely never happen.
 We need to start thinking about cyber security protection for home networks in the same way: as a deterrent and protection against the worst case.

 The 3 Questions we Ask when Performing a Smart Home Cyber Security Audit

 The first generation of smart home dealers came from the world of Hi-Fi – and they didn’t know much about networks.
 Many of them still don’t.
 We know that because we frequently see consumer-grade network equipment put in for a $500K smart home system.